-Providing innovative solutions in response to the immediate context provides a unique identity that acknowledges the importance of the Eastern Greenway as a public space and, by providing interior uses and outdoor space facing the Eastern Greenway, serves to engage its users with this unique urban design amenity.
+Providing innovative solutions in response to the immediate context

+The Project provides three features that help create a contextual response to the site conditions.
+First, the selection of the major entry at the corner of Highland Avenue and the Eastern Greenway provides a unique identity that acknowledges the importance of the Eastern Greenway as a public space and, by providing interior uses and outdoor space facing the Eastern Greenway, serves to engage its users with this unique urban design amenity.
 Second, the provision of an alternative entrance to the building via access from the "bridge" element, along with the visual connection allowed to and from the interior courtyard, sets up the ability to experience and understand the building as a permeable and more open place than a conventional design.
 Third, the opening of the courtyard on the west façade above the third floor, allows for a massing that opens up the interior courtyard to daylight and also helps create a massing identity on Wisconsin Avenue.
 While the west side of the building faces a public alley and has no design requirements per the Design Guidelines, the potential of an intermediate condition where the properties west of Lot 25 remain undeveloped, makes for a condition where the west façade is in fact a de facto street façade on Wisconsin Avenue.
 The moves of the massing around the building help facilitate this west opening of the courtyard, and therefore an enriched building façade on Wisconsin Avenue that does not reflect a simple party wall or blank face to this Urban Boulevard.